 During the holidays, prices jump up to about double, except if you book nights during the week.
 Weekday prices are very affordable and worth it for the dining options, transportation, character fun, and no parking fees ($25/day)!
 Prices are different per night depending on your military rank.
 E-1 though E-6 is the cheapest and officers and DOD civilians have the highest rates.
 I’ve noticed that the availability calendar is a little difficult to navigate, so it is probably easier to call about available dates.

-They have a food package offered as a “special deal,” which can include breakfast and/or dinner at their Garden Buffet into your nightly rate.
-This seems to only be a deal if your nightly rate is higher than an enlisted rate.
-If you are E-1 to E-6, it is just about the same price as if you just bought the meals yourself.
+They offer a food package deal, which can include breakfast and/or dinner at their Garden Buffet into your nightly rate, but I’m not sure if it is useful as most mealtimes will be spent at the parks.
 If Shades of Green is booked, the Disney Animation Resort, Movie Resort, and Sports Resort are often around the same price.
 But once again, plan ahead for next year.
 If you are a loyal Marriott Member like myself, Marriottalso has a Westin on Disney property that will shuttle you to Epcot and Magic Kingdom and is included in Extra Magic Hours.

 Orlando does have hotels that are cheaper than staying on Disney’s property, but the convenience factor is a major benefit of lodging with Disney.
 Parking adds up for one thing.
 We spent $75 alone in parking while staying off the Disney property.
 Also, Disney resort visitors get the privilege of EMC (Extra Magic Hours), as mentioned above for the Westin, at certain parks.
 Check the days you are going and see which parks you can go early or state late in.

 One military and DOD perk that many don’t know about isArmed Forces Vacation Club.
 They offer condos and hotels from well-known companies like Wyndham Resorts for a super low price.
 There are several hotels in Kissimmee, Florida for $349 for 7 nights.
 Our favorite resort for the parks is Club Whyndam Cypress Palms that is only a 15 minute drive from Magic Kingdom.
 The only catch is that each stay is usually Friday-Friday or Sunday-Sunday, so you have to be willing to take a full week of leave or just forfeit a few nights.
 But for just $50 a night, you may just want to book the week and stay for 4 nights or so.
 This option is great if you are going to Orlando with a larger group as most of these resorts offer 2 bedrooms, a pullout couch, and a full kitchen.